ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

-An eternal loop `(5)` might look a bit scary, but if you think of it for another minute, this is an optimistic approach to concurrency: we expect that update operations will be made by producers that, if ran simultaneously, will make a small amount of retries, but will usually succeed from the first attempt.
+An eternal loop `(5)` might look a bit scary, but if you think of it for another minute, this is an optimistic approach to concurrency: we expect that update operations will be made by producers that, if ran simultaneously, will make a few retries, but will usually succeed from the first attempt.

 In practice, retries are so infrequent that you don't have to worry